delba/Tactile/README.md

 $ brew install carthage
 ```

-To integrate Alamofire into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate Tactile into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "delba/Tactile" >= 1.0